 Atheer had been one of the loudest promoters the caliphate declaration, before and after, encouraging Muslims to join the project.
 Undoubtedly a member of IS’s Shura Council, its highest political body that can theoretically remove the caliph, Atheer was at one point IS’s governor of Aleppo, but that role was taken over by Batirashvili in late 2013.

-What Atheer did after that is not quite clear.
-Atheer was reported in late 2014 as being the head of IS’s media council, which is plausible given his role in promoting IS and attracting foreign fighters.
+[Update] Atheer was reported in late 2014 as being the head of IS’s media council, which is plausible given his role in promoting IS and attracting foreign fighters.
 Other reports had Atheer being transferred out to Deir Ezzor as a military commander.
-[Update] A plausible account of IS’s internal evolution suggests that Atheer became IS’s overall manager in Syria after the caliph’s deputy, Fadel al-Hiyali (Haji Mutazz or Abu Muslim al-Turkmani) was killed in August 2015.
+This, too, is plausible given that Atheer’s role on the media council—even if it was formally as leader—was secondary to Wael al-Fayad (Dr. Wael al-Rawi), and in August 2015, after the caliph’s deputy Fadel al-Hiyali (Abu Mutaz al-Qurayshi or Abu Muslim al-Turkmani), Atheer was made overall governor of Syria.

 Atheer’s spiritual importance to IS, beyond his skill in propaganda and recruitment, is also noteworthy.
 Atheer was known—even by IS’s standards—as an extremist.
 Last October, Nusra’s official media outlet released a video entitled, “Years of deception—Who is splitting the ranks?!”
 Nusra, naturally, exculpated itself of schismatic behaviour and blamed IS, reserving specific wrath for two IS commanders, Atheer being one of them.
 Atheer is a “perfect case study” of the “breed of takfiris … subscribing to a narrow set of doctrinal tenets” who dominate IS’s mid- and upper-tiers and define the group, Michael Weiss and Hassan Hassan write in ISIS: Inside the Army of Terror.